Big mammals in "Los Claros".

 Small Iberian mammals.

-Some other mammals in the reserve are: fox, Granada hare, rabbit, genet, Iberian lynx, marten, badger and mongoose.
+Some other mammals in the reserve are: fox, hare, rabbit, genet, Iberian lynx, marten, badger and mongoose.

 Birds, amphibians, reptiles and invertebrates.